shyamrallapalli/oadb_database_article/1_Article_outline.md

 3. annotations available

+User inpterface, search and download options

-Description of data presented in the current data base
+Description of data presented in the current database and analyses on blog page

 Take few points from 1year report and any further ideas

+Utility of the data to the community of researchers and discuss salient features of the version controlled database system.

 ## Summary